 above SLP program in exercise 1 has two print

-former one has 2 arguments whereas the latter one has just 1.
+former one has 2 arguments whereas the latter one has just 1 argument.

 We define the maximum argument numbers of program as